wanqian99/Bookstore-CRUD-App/README.md

 # Bookstore-CRUD-App
 Uol Databases and Advanced Data Techniques CM3010 Midterm

-This is a social networking application created with Python and Django, that allows user creation, authentication, adding of friends and real-time chat.
+This is a CRUD bookstore web application done with Javascript and Node.js.
+It allows querying of the bookstore data such as books, authors, publishers etc.
-My sns app is called UBook, an app that allows users to socialize and keep their friends updated.
-It is a responsive site whereby the navigation bar and the contents resize according to the device’s size.
-The styling of the application is done with bootstrap4, with the addition of my own custom styles as well.
-A detailed explanation can be found at "report/AWD_Final_Report.pdf".
+A detailed explanation of how the application works can be found at "DNW midterm report.pdf".

 ### How to run the application:
 1) Create the Database: node create_db.js